Robust and Efficient Estimation of Potential Outcome Means under Random Assignment: Potential Outcomes Framework and Assumptions

-Assumptions \ref{assignment} and \ref{sampling} are the only substantive restrictions used in this paper.
-Subsequently, we assume that linear projections exist and that the central limit theorem holds for properly standardized sample averages of IID\ random vectors.
+Along with assumptions \ref{assignment} and \ref{sampling}, we also assume that the stable unit treatment value assumption (SUTVA) holds.
+This implies that there are no spillovers or hidden variations of the treatments.
+Random assignment, $i.i.d$ sampling, and SUTVA are the only substantive restrictions used in this paper and will be maintained throughout.
+Subsequently, we assume that linear projections exist and that the central limit theorem holds for properly standardized sample averages of i.i.d random vectors.
 Therefore, we are implicitly imposing at least finite second moment assumptions on each $Y(g)$ and $X_{j}$.
 We do not make this explicit in what follows.